Brown sugar glaze for your meats and roasts

 Ingredients for a Spiced Brown Sugar Glaze

-Ingredients for an easy brown sugar glaze (but still delicious!
+Ingredients for an easy brown sugar frosting (but just as delicious!

 HOW TO DO IT?